Kaassal/buzzpy/README.md

 ---

 ### **2. Web Honeypot**
-The web honeypot simulates a WordPress login page to capture login attempts and HTTP requests.
+The web honeypot simulates a WordPress login page and admin panel to capture login attempts and HTTP requests.

 #### **Command**
 ```bash